Skip to main content

 Coaching Practicum

-• 505 Practical Foundations in Coaching (1st year)
+• 505 Practical Foundations in Coaching (first year)

 Students in the coaching practicum serve as assistant coaches.
 Candidates in the coaching practicum in ESS 505 observe and assist the head coach in as many areas as possible.
 After having spent a season with a head coach and team, candidates in ESS 506 are given increased responsibilities.
 Here assistant coaches may be responsible for certain areas within their sport’s program, such as developing and implementing a recruiting plan, developing a budget, organizing a tournament, or planning and running practices.